Union of Burma

 In the near term, growth will continue to be constrained by government mismanagement and minimal investment.
 A number of other countries, including member states of the European Union, Canada, and Australia have joined the United States in applying some form of sanctions against the regime.

 Government economic statistics are unavailable and unreliable.
 According to official figures, GDP growth has been over 10% annually since FY 1999-2000.
-However, the rate is likely much smaller; the IMF estimates that the growth rate in 2007 was 5.5%.
+However, the rate is likely much smaller.
 Burma's limited economic growth results largely from its natural gas exports, which account for over half of Burma's export receipts and foreign direct investment.
 Natural gas exports will increase significantly once production begins from the offshore Shwe and Shwephyu Fields, estimated to hold 5.7-10 trillion cubic feet of natural gas.
 In 2005-2006, the oil and gas sector accounted for $69 million in foreign direct investment.
 Corporations based in China, India, South Korea, Thailand, and Malaysia have interests in the exploration and development of several offshore blocks.

 During the Cold War, Burmese foreign policy was based on principles of neutrality, often tending toward xenophobia.
 Since 1988, however, Burma has expanded its regional ties.
 It now is a member of the Association of Southeast Asian Nations (ASEAN), Bay of Bengal Initiative for Multi-sectoral Technical and Economic Cooperation (BIMSTEC), and several other regional organizations and initiatives.
 Burma's lack of progress on human rights and democracy has frayed some ties, and in July 2005, Burma passed up its scheduled 2006 ASEAN chairmanship.